RLewis11769/AirBnB_clone/README.md

 ## Bugs

-Console assumes arguments are always in the correct order, commands are separated by proper delimeters (spaces or commas and spaces), and quotes are properly used to surround certain arguments as defined under Usage.
+The console assumes arguments are always in the correct order, commands are separated by proper delimeters (spaces or commas and spaces), and quotes are properly used to surround certain arguments as defined under Usage.
 Improper usage will result in undefined behavior.

 ## Authors

 AirJnR was written by Jacob Chavera and Rachel Lewis.
-See AUTHORS page for more details.
+See [AUTHORS](https://github.com/RLewis11769/AirBnB_clone/blob/main/AUTHORS) page for more details.

-5/23/2021
+Due 5/24/2021